Tips - Applying for an apprenticeship

 Although apprenticeships are a great way of learning new things, vacancies will often require you to have a range of existing skills.
 Make sure that you are honest in your applications.
 If a vacancy is completely outside your skill set, it is probably not worth applying.
 Don’t panic – something suitable will turn up!

 Play on your strengths in your application.
 What is it that makes you unique?
 Why are you the best suited person to this role?
 Make sure you explain why you are interested in the role, and how you think you can contribute to the company and what skills you have.
-Do the Careerpilot Pre-16 or Post 16 Skills Map to find out what skills you have.
+Complete your Careerpilot Skills Profile to find out what skills you have.
 Use the 'Courses and Jobs' section to help you think about the best skills for you to promote for the apprenticeship you are looking for.